informalsystems/vdd/traceability/traceability.md

 |TRC-TAG.1::SYNTAX.1|
 : We propose a simple naming scheme for tags.
-We start with the tags for top-level requirements and then proceed with the tags of the logical units that implement higher-level requirements.
+We start with the tags for top-level requirements and then proceed with the tags of the logical units that implement lower-level requirements.

   **Zero-level requirement tags.** These are the tags of the requirements that do not implement any requirement but are the zero-level requirements